barry-ha/Griduino/README.md

 # Griduino
 GPS display for vehicle dashboard showing position in the Maidenhead Locator System with distance to nearby grids.
-This is intended for ham radio rovers.
+This is ideal for ham radio rovers.